 Problem solving goes beyond just coming up with the solution for a problem.
 Along the way, you’ll want to make sure you’re thinking through multiple perspectives and approaching the issue at hand with a calm mindset.

-2. Gather information.
+• Gather information.
 Collect as much information as possible about the problem.
 How urgently does it need to be fixed?
 Who are the stakeholders you need to keep in mind?
 Ask for help if you need it or assistance from others on your team who have been in similar situations.
+Don’t spend too much time gathering information you won’t need or overcomplicating the problem.
+Simply try to gather background information or details on what led up to the problem at-hand.
+For example, understanding the full scope of a technical bug before implementing a fix is critical to avoid regressions.

-Doing something very simple can also be away to solve a problem too.
+• Ask questions and brainstorm solutions.
+Once you understand the details of the problem, you can start brainstorming potential solutions.
+If a customer has asked for a refund – can you grant them a partial refund?
+If someone on your team is unhappy with the outcome of a project – can you work with them on your plan for next quarter?
+Doing something very simple can also be a way to solve a problem.
 For example, let’s say a customer is asking for a report on all their performance to date, and they need it tomorrow morning.
 Usually, these reports take you and your team a week to do.
-Instead of staying up all night working on the report and sending over something the client may be disappointed with – can you ask them a few questions on what they’re looking for specifically, or if there is a key metric you can do some in-depth research on vs. writing a lengthy report?
+Instead of staying up all night working on the report and sending over something the client may be disappointed with – can you ask them a few questions on what they’re looking for specifically, or if there is a key metric you can do some in-depth research on versus writing a lengthy report?
 Behind many seemingly last-minute requests is often a simple reason, and you can often uncover this reason by asking more questions.

+• Develop a plan for action.
+Figure out what steps you need to take, who you need to involve, and when you need to act.
 Sometimes you don’t need the most elaborate solution– you just need a simple yes or no answer to give someone.
 Don’t overcomplicate a solution.
+A clear plan ensures that all team members, especially in collaborative engineering projects, understand their roles and timelines.

-5. Over-communicate.
+• Over-communicate.
 This is especially important if the problem you’re solving is customer-facing or high visibility.
 You want to make sure others involved know that you’re working on a solution.
 If people don’t hear anything back, or feel like you’re going silent – they often assume you’re not working on it anymore or you don’t care (even if this couldn’t be further from the truth!).
+Over-communication can take several forms, including sending progress updates, sharing email or Slack updates (or even setting up a dedicated Slack channel), and transparently outlining next steps.
+This is particularly vital in fast-moving startup environments where project dependencies are common.

-Problem solving in the workplace scenarios
+• Problem solving in the workplace scenarios

 If you’re interviewing at new companies or want to share with your manager how you’ve been successful at problem solving in the past, you may want to reflect on some scenarios where you’ve solved problems.
 These can look like: